Srinithigit-hub/SALES_TREND_VISUALIZATION/README.md

 Purpose:

-The goal is to turn raw sales data into meaningful insights that support decision-making and business growth.# SALES_TREND_VISUALIZATION
+The goal is to turn raw sales data into meaningful insights that support decision-making and business growth